JacobASorensen/Orbital_Mechanics_Simulations/README.md

 ## Features to add

 ### - mass data from JPL Horizons
-Pull from JPL Horizons rather than using hardcoded values
+Pull mass data from JPL Horizons rather than using hardcoded values

 ### - Graph Focus function